jonwill8/jonwill8.github.io/index.md

 classes: wide           # a bit more room like the example
 ---

+I’m a CS Ph.D. student at Princeton, advised by olga Russakovsky.
+My general research intrests lie in the areas of self-supervised learning, multimodal learning, time series foundation models, and distribution robustness.

 {% include figure image_path="/assets/images/headshot.jpg" alt="Jonathan Williams" align="right" width="220" %}

-I’m a CS Ph.D. student at Princeton, advised by Olga Russatosky.
-My research focuses on self-supervised learning, multimodal methods, and distribution robustness.